-1. Does this document create any new obligations of member institutions?
+1. Does the Guidance Medical Care and Coverage for Student-Athletes at Away Events document create any new obligations of member schools?
 No. The guidance document does not create any new legislative or policy obligations for membership.
 Rather, it is intended to remind and clarify for members that there are various and long-existing legislative and/or policy responsibilities related to student-athlete medical care and coverage and they continue to apply regardless of whether events are occurring on campus or at another location.
-The identification and clarification of these obligations in the guidance document is intended to facilitate institutional focus and compliance which should, arguably, decrease risks for member schools and student-athletes.
+The identification and clarification of these obligations in the guidance document is intended to facilitate focus and compliance which should, arguably, decrease risks for member schools and student-athletes.

-2. Why is the NCAA clarifying these existing legislative requirements at this time?
+2. Why is the NCAA clarifying these existing legislative requirements?

-The NCAA Committee on Competitive Safeguards and Medical Aspects of Sports (CSMAS) became aware that primary athletics health care providers were facing challenges related to the interpretation and application of Independent Medical Care (IMC) legislation.
-Specifically, there were question about whether the requirements of IMC legislation applied in scenarios where the visiting team's primary athletics health care provider did not accompany the visiting team.
+The NCAA Committee on Competitive Safeguards and Medical Aspects of Sports became aware that primary athletics health care providers were facing challenges related to the interpretation and application of Independent Medical Care legislation.
+Specifically, there were questions about whether the requirements of IMC legislation applied in scenarios where the visiting team's primary athletics health care provider did not accompany the visiting team.
 As CSMAS began to evaluate this issue it identified a broader opportunity to offer clarification on several related health care delivery membership obligations.
 Consistent with direction from the NCAA Board of Governors and CSMAS, SSI created an internal staff task force to evaluate these issues and craft clear guidance reminding the membership of its obligations related to the health and safety of student-athletes participating in school sponsored athletic events both at home and away.

-3. Are schools still expected to comply with all care and coverage requirements even when faced with limited resources and additional budget restrictions as a result of the COVID-19 pandemic?
+3. Are schools still expected to comply with all care and coverage requirements even when faced with limited resources and additional budget restrictions as a result of the recent trends of the national athletic training workforce and the COVID-19 pandemic?
 Yes.
 Care and coverage requirements do not vary based on the availability of personnel or budget.
 However, schools have flexibility in terms of how they choose to comply with applicable requirements.
-As the document explains, schools may elect to send their own medical personnel to away events, coordinate care through the host institution or enlist medical coverage from an independent contractor.
+As the document explains, schools may elect to send their own medical personnel to away events, coordinate care through the host school or enlist medical coverage from an independent contractor.
 Furthermore, schools should evaluate all the medical and legal factors that may impact its ability to comply with legislative policy and other applicable obligations.